pritesh6754/EmployeeManagementSystem/README.md

 ## Database Design

 The project was carried out dynamically, taking into account the given requirements.
 Since it is a project with few requirements, the design and implementation was carried out dynamically.
 Since the most fundamental part of the project is the database, it started with its design and implementation.
+Three tables have been created for Business User(i.e.admin), Employees and Department.

 In the first place, the attributes that must be found in each entity were considered, they were reflected in a simple analysis.
 Since not much detail was requested in the project, the analysis part was completed in a short time, I will not talk more about the analysis carried out so as not to lengthen this section.